-"I set up The Peter Cruddas Foundation in 2007 primarily to help young people.
+"I set up The Peter Cruddas Foundation in 2006 primarily to help young people.
 I really feel passionate about giving money away and helping others.
-It is something I feel compelled
+It is something I feel compelled to do.

 I had to help feed the family so the decision to leave school early came down to money.
 I was born in 1953 and grew up on a council estate.
 Dad was a porter at Smithfield meat market while Mum worked as a cleaner and did a brilliant job bringing up three boys; during the war she stayed in London to look after her Mum and could have been killed on many occasions.